What Is ITSM? A Complete Guide to IT Service Management

 Now, let’s explore some of the most popular ITSM frameworks available.

 ITIL 4 helps businesses adapt their IT services to the current landscape, including trends like cloud computing, Agile, and DevOps.
-It includes a new feature called the ITIL Service Value System (SVS), which provides a clear approach for creating, delivering, and improving services continuously.
-The SVS is made up of key components such as the service value chain, ITIL practices, guiding principles, governance, and continual improvement.
+It introduces the ITIL Service Value System (SVS), which provides a clear approach for creating, delivering, and improving services continuously.
+The SVS includes key components such as the service value chain, ITIL practices, guiding principles, governance, and continual improvement.

-ITIL 4 introduces a four-dimensions model, which ensures a balanced and holistic approach by focusing on organizations and people, information and technology, partners and suppliers, and value streams and processes.
-If you’re looking for an ITSM Implementation Framework that stays relevant, ITIL 4 is a great choice.
+ITIL 4 also introduces a four-dimensions model that ensures a balanced and holistic approach by focusing on organizations and people, information and technology, partners and suppliers, and value streams and processes.

-1. Strategy, Infrastructure, and Product: Focuses on long-term planning and managing the telecom infrastructure.
+1. Strategy, Infrastructure, and Product: Focuses on long-term planning and managing telecom infrastructure.

 3. Enterprise Management: Covers overall business management strategies.

-Using eTOM helps standardise processes and improves communication within teams, thanks to its clear definitions and uniform language.
-If you’re in the telecom sector, eTOM is a valuable framework for streamlining your operations.
+Using eTOM helps standardise processes and improves communication within teams thanks to its clear definitions and uniform language.

-1. Business Architecture: Defines the business strategy and processes.
+1. Business Architecture: Defines business strategy and processes.

 3. Data Architecture: Manages data organisation and governance.

-4. Technical Architecture: Covers the technical infrastructure that supports the business.
+4. Technical Architecture: Covers the technical infrastructure supporting the business.

 Why is ITSM Important?